pixelastic/on-circle/docs/src/installation.md

 ### 1. Getting a GitHub token

-Start by creating a new GitHub token from your [GitHub dashboard][2].
+Start by creating a new GitHub token from your [GitHub dashboard][2], and give it the `repo` rights.

 Be careful, those tokens can do everything the user that created them can do and there is no way to scope them to a specific repository (as far as I know; if you know better, let me know!).

 ### 2. Checking that you have `ssh-keygen`